Reviews

 • Norwegian servers, strict EU and Norwegian privacy laws

-Pros: Best value for users with multiple devices and external drives · Completely automated, zero input required · NAS backup is rare at consumer pricing
+Pros: Best value for multiple devices and external drives · Completely automated · NAS backup is rare at consumer pricing

-Cons: Interface is functional but not polished · Smaller community than Google/Dropbox · Not zero-knowledge
+Cons: Interface is functional, not polished · Smaller community than Google or Dropbox · Speed throttling on huge archives · Not zero-knowledge

-Best for: Power users, photographers, and home office setups with multiple computers, external drives, and NAS devices.
+Best for: Power users, photographers, and home offices with multiple computers, external drives, and NAS devices.

 What it's great at:

-• Cross-cloud backup — imports from Google Drive, Dropbox, Facebook
+• Cross-cloud import from Google Drive, Dropbox, and more

 • Among the fastest upload speeds tested